johnmanjohnston/melodylounge/capstone/README.md

 The API consists of routes to search for songs, filter songs by author, get songs by a playlist ID, get playlists by a username, add songs to playlist, remove songs from playlist, get data about a particular song, rename/create/delete playlists, and finally a route to get random songs.

-Views to edit playlists all utilize security checks to make sure no one can make requests from any other account's behalf.
+Views to create, edit, and delete playlists all utilize security checks to make sure no one can make unauthorized requests from any other account's behalf.

-In `models.py`, all the models which MelodyLounge utilizes are present.
+In `models.py`, all the models which MelodyLounge utilizes are defined.
 Models are present for Users, Playlists, and Songs.

-Changes have been made to `settings.py` to handle file paths to upload songs.
-Songs are stored in the `songs/` directory.
+Changes have been made to `settings.py` to store the directory where we upload songs, in the `SONG_DESTINATION_DIR` variable.
+Songs are stored in the `/songs/` directory in the root directory of the Git repository.

 ### Client-Side Code
-In `songs.js` contains the core code to handle displaying songs and playlists, as well as playing songs.
+In `songs.js` contains the core code to handle listing UI songs, user profiles, and playlists, as well as playing songs.

 `tab_manager.js` consists of functions to handle switching tabs.